olzzon/vizcas-bridge/README.md

-### VizperCG bridge for CasparCG
+### VizCas bridge for CasparCG

-This service can run on a CasparCG server and a automation system can control part of it, as if it was a Viz engine, communicating via the shm-protocol
+This service can run on a CasparCG server and it acts as if it was a Viz engine, communicating via the shm-protocol

 Clone repo and run: